roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/connecting-to-chirpstack/README.md

   caption="Chirpstack Default Window"
 />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: By default, there is already one or more items in this page, you can use it or create a new item.
+By default, there is already one or more items in this page, you can use it or create a new item.
 :::

 2. Create a new item by clicking the “**CREATE**” button, and fill up the necessary items.